-(SH Prior Course ID: CJ 639); An examination of the evolution of police in modern society with a special emphasis given to the role of the police play in contemporary society.
+(SH Prior Course ID: CJ 639); Students examine the evolution of police in modern society with a special emphasis given to the role of the police play in contemporary society.
 Current research examining the function of the police will be examined.

 CRIJ 6360.
 Seminar In Deviant Behav.
 3 Hours.

-(SH Prior Course ID: CJ 660); Analysis of behavior which violates expectations that are shared and recognized as legitimate.
+(SH Prior Course ID: CJ 660); Students analyze behavior which violates expectations that are shared and recognized as legitimate.
 Special attention is focused on societal reactions to such behavior.

 CRIJ 6361.
 Social Policy.
 3 Hours.

-(SH Prior Course ID: CJ 661); Evaluation of the legal, social, economic, philosophic, and controversial issues of governmental programs, administered by federal, state, local units of government, and the client systems served.
+(SH Prior Course ID: CJ 661); Students evaluate the legal, social, economic, philosophic, and controversial issues of governmental programs, administered by federal, state, local units of government, and the client systems served.

 CRIJ 6363.
 Leadrshp Psy In C J Management.
 3 Hours.

-(SH Prior Course ID: CJ 663); This course examines the important psychological processes that are involved in dealing with others.
-The manner in which an individualís thoughts, feelings, and behaviors are influenced by others, especially in a criminal justice leadership environment, is the focal point.
+(SH Prior Course ID: CJ 663); Students examine the important psychological processes that are involved in dealing with others.
+The manner in which an individual?s thoughts, feelings, and behaviors are influenced by others, especially in a criminal justice leadership environment, is the focal point.

 CRIJ 6365.
 Comm Theory & Admin Of Justice.
 3 Hours.

-(SH Prior Course ID: CJ 665); This course examines the nature of criminal justice organizations as components of the political, social and economic inter-organizational networks that comprise communities.
+(SH Prior Course ID: CJ 665); Students examine the nature of criminal justice organizations as components of the political, social, and economic inter-organizational networks that comprise communities.
 Topics such as the intersection of criminal justice, mental health, juvenile justice and educational systems are examined.
 The impact of criminal victimization and attributes of communities that foster crime are examined in detail.
-The processes that motivate and implement change in community based organizations are also addressed.
+The processes that motivate and implement change in community-based organizations are also addressed.

 CRIJ 6368.
 Semnr Drugs,Society,Policy Iss.
 3 Hours.

-(SH Prior Course ID: CJ 668); This course will focus on issues and problems surrounding the problem of illicit drugs in society.
-Particular emphasis will be placed on policy related issues.
+(SH Prior Course ID: CJ 668); Students focus on issues and problems surrounding the problem of illicit drugs in society.
+Particular emphasis is placed on policy related issues.

 CRIJ 6372.
 Seminar In Crim & Corrections.
 3 Hours.

-(SH Prior Course ID: CJ 672); Theory and problems in Criminology and Corrections.
+(SH Prior Course ID: CJ 672); Students explore theory and problems in Criminology and Corrections.
 One or more term papers evidencing qualities of scholarship will be required.

 CRIJ 6385.
 Stats For C J Research.
 3 Hours.

-(SH Prior Course ID: CJ 685); Review of descriptive and graphical techniques; probability and sampling theory; the normal curve and statistical inference; Central Limit Theorem; Chi-square, T and F distributions; analysis of variance and linear regression.
+(SH Prior Course ID: CJ 685); Students review descriptive and graphical techniques for criminal justice and criminological research, including probability and sampling theory, the normal curve and statistical inference, Central Limit Theorem, Chi-square, T and F distributions, analysis of variance, and linear regression.